+(Criteria listeu ili tile pi eceding section also apply to this section.)
 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the Walford Creek is located wholly within EPM 14220.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Walford Creek is located wholly within EPM 14220.
 The EPM is located 65km west-northwest of Doomadgee township and 340km north-northwest of Mount Isa.
 Following a transfer of title (dated 12 March 2013) EPM 14220 is held 100% by Aeon Walford Creek Limited formerly Aston Metals (Qld) Limited and the previous Joint Venture Agreements no longer apply.
 The tenement currently consists of 41 sub-blocks.
 The tenement is a granted Exploration Permit for Minerals and no known impediments exist.
-As it currently stands, no Native Title claim is in existence over EPM 14220, however
+As it currently stands, no Native Title claim is in existence over EPM 14220, however AML continue to operate under the premises of the previous agreements negotiated with the Carpentaria Land Council Aboriginal Corporation "CLCAC" representing the Waanyi and Gangalidda-Garawa peoples and signed prior to commencement of exploration.

-Criteria JORC Code explanation Commentary area.
-AML continue to operate under the premises of the previous agreements negotiated with the Carpentaria Land Council Aboriginal Corporation "CLCAC" representing the Waanyi and Gangalidda-Garawa peoples and signed prior to commencement of exploration.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-Numerous companies have explored within the tenement area, largely concentrating on the discovery of a significant stratabound lead-zinc system.
-More recently, companies have been focused on targeting copper mineralisation in the hanging wall of the Fish River Fault.
-All exploration is considered to have been completed to a reasonable standard by experienced companies in a professional manner.
-Most exploration work has been appropriate but there are minor issues on historic documentation.
-Previous exploration of the Walford Creek Prospect is summarised below: 1984-1996 WMC Re-evaluation of the Walford Creek area resulting in a major exploration program targeting Pb-Zn mineralisation near the Fish River Fault: Systematic grid-based mapping, rock chip and soil sampling.
-Detailed Tempest EM and aeromagnetic survey; gravity survey, 600 line km of SIROTEM.
-45 diamond and 49 percussion holes totalling approximately 16,500m of drilling on 400 and 800 m spaced drill hole fences.
-Isolated higher grade Pb-Zn-Cu-Ag intersections but no coherent economic Pb-Zn resource.
-Brief JV with MIMEX from 1995-1996.
+Exploration done by • Acknowledgment and appraisal of exploration by other other parties parties.

+- Numerous companies have explored within the tenement area, largely concentrating on the discovery of a significant stratabound lead-zinc system. - More recently, companies have been focused on targeting copper mineralisation in the hanging wall of the Fish River Fault. - All exploration is considered to have been completed to a reasonable standard by experienced companies in a professional manner.
+Most exploration work has been appropriate but there are minor issues on historic documentation. - Previous exploration of the Walford Creek Prospect is summarised below:

+1984-1996 WMC

+Re-evaluation of the Walford Creek area resulting in a major exploration program targeting Pb-Zn mineralisation near the Fish River Fault:

+- Systematic grid-based mapping, rock chip and soil sampling. - Detailed Tempest EM and aeromagnetic survey; gravity survey, 600 line km of SIROTEM. - 45 diamond and 49 percussion holes totalling approximately 16,500m of drilling on 400 and 800 m spaced drill hole fences. - Isolated higher grade Pb-Zn-Cu-Ag intersections but no coherent economic Pb-Zn resource. - Brief JV with MIMEX from 1995-1996.
 MIMEX completed CSAMT, EM and IP over 9 conceptual targets but no drilling.

-2004-2006 Copper Strike Exploration program targeting copper mineralisation at the Walford Creek Prospect in and along the Fish River Fault: A small RC drilling program was commenced in 2004 but curtailed prematurely due to the 2004-2005 wet season.
-A significant RC drill program was completed during 2005.
-30 holes were drilled for a total of 3,162m, of which 60.7m was diamond cored.
-Estimation of an Inferred Mineral Resource for the Walford Creek Project of 6.5
+2004-2006 Copper Strike

+Exploration program targeting copper mineralisation at the Walford Creek Prospect in and along the Fish River Fault:

+• A small RC drilling program was commenced in 2004 but curtailed prematurely due to the 2004-2005 wet season.